Camiling/JoStARS_analysis/README.md

-# JoStARS_analysis
+# stabJGL_analysis
-Code for pan-cancer analysis using JoStARS
+Code for pan-cancer analysis using stabJGL